 The Abuja National Mosque has been open to prayers since 1984, with a gold dome made of aluminum and gold plating in some places, especially the central dome.
 Also, it is the most beautiful mosque in Africa.
 The complex includes a venue for prayer, a library, a conference room, and teaching space.

 6. Sultan Qaboos Grand Mosque in Oman

 The Sultan Qaboos Grand Mosque is one of the main mosques of Oman.
-The carpet inside the Sultan Qaboos Mosque in the city of Muscat is commissioned by foreign artists.
-With magnificent interior as well as white marbled outside, Sultan Qaboos is definitely on the list of beautiful mosques in the world.
-In fact, at night its dome can bees seen from afar attracting prayers to it.
+Foreign artists commission the carpet inside the Sultan Qaboos Mosque in the city of Muscat.
+With a magnificent interior as well as white marble outside, Sultan Qaboos is definitely on the list of beautiful mosques in the world.
+In fact, at night, its dome can bees seen from afar, attracting prayers to it.

 7. Great Mosque of Djenné, Mali

-The Great Mosque in Djenné city, Mali which is in West Africa, is 100m long and 40m wide, the world’s largest mud brick building.
-The architecture of this mosque and other adobe buildings were made by artists and craftsmen of various generations, making them impermeable to rainwater.
+The Great Mosque in Djenné city, Mali, which is in West Africa, is 100m long and 40m wide, the world’s largest mud brick building.
+The architecture of this mosque and other adobe buildings was made by artists and craftsmen of various generations, making them impermeable to rainwater.